Title

 Factual Background

-GMC and the union executed a collective bargaining agreement (CBA) on April 28, 1989, made effective retroactively to December 1, 1988, and thus expiring November 30, 1991.
-On November 29, 1991 — a day before expiration — the union submitted a proposed CBA and requested a counter‑proposal within ten calendar days.
-Prior to that, in October 1991 GMC had received collective and individual letters claiming members had withdrawn from the union based on religious affiliation and personal differences; GMC, doubting the union’s standing, did not submit a counter‑proposal.
-GMC wrote the union officers on December 16, 1991, stating management believed the union no longer existed but expressing willingness to dialogue.
-The union replied on December 19, 1991, denying any massive disaffiliation and presenting a manifesto signed by members.
-On January 13, 1992 GMC dismissed a union member, Marcia Tumbiga, for alleged incompetence; the union sought to invoke the CBA grievance procedure, but GMC referred to its December 16 letter.
-The union filed an unfair labor practice complaint with the NLRC on July 2, 1992 alleging refusal to bargain, interference with self‑organization, and discrimination.
+Petitioner wrote to union officers on December 16, 1991, stating management felt there was no basis to negotiate with a non-existent union but expressing willingness to dialogue.
+The union replied on December 19, 1991, denying any massive disaffiliation and presented a manifesto signed by members.
+On January 13, 1992, petitioner dismissed union member Marcia Tumbiga for alleged incompetence; the union demanded grievance procedures under the CBA, but petitioner referred to its December 16 letter.
+The union then filed an unfair labor practice complaint with the NLRC alleging refusal to bargain, interference with self-organization, and discrimination.

-The petition identified three principal alleged errors by the CA: (1) failure to clearly and distinctly state the facts and law on which its decision was based; (2) grave abuse of discretion in reversing the NLRC absent substantial error or jurisdictional defect; and (3) error in treating the NLRC as having jurisdiction to determine terms and conditions of a CBA.
-The Supreme Court framed the principal issue as whether the CA gravely abused its discretion in (a) finding GMC guilty of unfair labor practice for refusing to bargain and for interfering with employees’ right to self‑organization, and (b) imposing the union’s draft CBA on GMC for the remaining two years of the expired CBA.
+Petitioner challenged the Court of Appeals decision on three grounds: alleged failure to state clearly the facts and law on which it was based; grave abuse of discretion in reversing the NLRC without a finding of substantial error or grave abuse amounting to lack or excess of jurisdiction; and error in holding that the NLRC had jurisdiction to determine the terms and conditions of a CBA.
+The principal legal question before the Supreme Court was whether the Court of Appeals committed grave abuse of discretion in finding petitioner guilty of unfair labor practice for refusing to bargain and for interfering with employees' right to self-organization, and in imposing the union's draft CBA for two years.

 ...continue reading